Poland Cyber Threat Assessment - January 2026

 |---|---|---|

-| Operations are coordinated, beyond independent hacktivism | HIGH | Sequential sector targeting; multi-group same-day operations |
+| Operations are coordinated, beyond independent hacktivism | HIGH | Sequential sector targeting and multi-group same-day operations |

 | Threat actors possess capabilities beyond DDoS | HIGH | Documented data exfiltration, ICS access claims, ransomware |